 BTEC Sport & Exercise Science

-The minimum academic standard required for entry into the Sixth Form at St Joseph's is 4 grade B GCSEs for A-level study or 5 grade Cs for BTEC study, in addition to grade 4 GCSEs in both English and Maths.
+The minimum academic standard required for entry into the Sixth Form at St Joseph's is four grade 6 GCSEs for A-level study or five grade 4s for BTEC study, including both English and Maths.

 For an overview of our courses please see below under each subject heading.
 For full details, please consult our Sixth Form Options booklet.